-CLUSE watches takes this a step further with the experiences they share with their customers.
-Brand data shows that their efforts to bridge Instagram with their eCommerce store is directly responsible for the brand’s continued success.
+Watch brand CLUSE takes this a step further with the experiences they share with their customers.
+CLUSE’s own eCommerce data shows that their specific actions to bridge Instagram with their eCommerce store is directly responsible for the brand’s continued success.
 We have compiled this data here, check it out!

 Instagram Best Practices #2 – Understand Your Audience